 Sometimes You Need to Take a Step Back

 One of my favorite business interactions was also while working in the seafood department.
 As a young college kid on weekends, I was usually scheduled to come in at 7 am and set up the seafood case, which meant putting fresh crushed ice in the case, laying out trays in rows, and finally putting the product on the trays with proper signage.
 One of the weekends, the District Manager was in the store and had a brief interaction with me as he was inspecting the case I had set up.
 I felt pretty proud of myself and the job I had done setting up the case that particular day, so I asked how he thought it looked.
 How he responded might seem like common sense, and I think it is, but as I’ve found over the years, what is common sense doesn’t always mean we do it.
-He responded by motioning for me to come over and stand next to him about 20 feet away from the seafood case.
-As I stood next to him, he said “Jeremy, what I do isn’t all that hard, and I’ll teach you a secret, business is all about taking a step back every now and then.”
+He responded by motioning for me to come over and stand next to him, about 20 feet away from the seafood case.
+As I stood next to him, he said, “Jeremy, what I do isn’t all that hard, and I’ll teach you a secret, business is all about taking a step back every now and then.”
 He next said, “you see that hole where you don’t have any product in that tray over to the bottom right of the case?”
-I immediately replied with, “yeah, I am running low on that,” to which he said, “yeah, so break that tray up into two types of product so there is product everywhere the customer looks”.
+I immediately replied with, “yeah, I am running low on that,” to which he said, “yeah, so break that tray up into two types of product, so there is product everywhere the customer looks”.
 He said, “customers won’t buy a product they can’t see, and they don’t and can’t buy those metal trays…they aren’t for sale…our seafood is”.
-As basic as a concept as it is, taking a step back resonated with me, and I’ve used that simple “secret” the DM taught me throughout life from that point on.
+As basic of a concept as it is, taking a step back resonated with me, and I’ve used that simple “secret” the DM taught me throughout life from that point on.

 Jeremy’s Theory of Supply & Demand

 I contemplated majoring in psychology in college.
 I always loved my psychology courses.
 I always wanted to try an experiment where I paid someone to have a cart full of products who played the role of an actor who came by my counter every five minutes.
-My hypothesis is that my seafood sales would at least double but I never got to put my theory into practice.
-I think the reason why customers attract other customers is for many reasons like the common peer pressure tactic many marketers use but I also have another theory.
+My hypothesis is that my seafood sales would at least double, but I never got to put my theory into practice.
+I think the reason why customers attract other customers is for many reasons, like the common peer pressure tactic many marketers use, but I also have another theory.
 I think in part, people don’t approach a certain area of the store because I am standing behind the counter, and it is awkward for some to approach.
 I have always wondered if part of the reason people are more likely to approach a department when someone else is already there is it helps to ‘break the ice’ in some unconscious way.
 If you have a business and can try putting this theory into practice, I’d love to hear what has worked for you.

 OK, so you are probably thinking, “OK Jeremy, great…and crazy Seafood business theories…but what about everyday life…how does this theory work in real life?”
 I’m glad you asked, I have an interesting video that demonstrates this theory in about 3 minutes.
 In the video, you will first see a guy dancing all by himself in an audience.
 In the first 30-45 seconds, another person joins him, and every 20 seconds or so after that more and more people start to join him until it becomes a viral event.
 In life, there are a few people who will do something despite what others think, and it takes just a few people to join that person to create a movement very quickly.
-If I took more than a few semesters of psychology, I probably would have learned what theory can be applied to these types of events, but for now, I’ll pretend I’m the only one who has ever thought of this.
+If I had taken more than a few semesters of psychology, I probably would have learned what theory can be applied to these types of events, but for now, I’ll pretend I’m the only one who has ever thought of this.